Disordered boundaries destroy bulk phase separation in scalar active matter: Introduction

 Active matter refers to a class of non-equilibrium systems in which individual particles are self-propelled due to an irreversible consumption of energy.
 Their physics is relevant to systems ranging from biological to man-made materials~\cite{vicsek2012collective,romanczuk2012active,marchetti_hydrodynamics_2013,cates_motility-induced_2015,Bechinger2016RMP,gnesotto2018broken,o2021time}.
 They have attracted much attention since they exhibit a host of novel collective behaviors which cannot be found in equilibrium systems.
 Examples range from the transition to collective motion, through low-Reynolds turbulence, to motility-induced phase separation (MIPS)~\cite{toner_flocks_1998,tailleur_statistical_2008,thompson_lattice_2011,fily_athermal_2012,wensink2012meso,palacci_living_2013,buttinoni_dynamical_2013,cates_when_2013,stenhammar_continuum_2013,redner_structure_2013,solon_active_2015,redner_classical_2016,paliwal_chemical_2018,cates_motility-induced_2015,solon_generalized_2018,tjhung_cluster_2018,kourbane-houssene_exact_2018,whitelam_phase_2018,geyer_freezing_2019,chate2020dry,o2021time}.
 The latter corresponds to the ability of active systems to phase separate, even when there are no attractive interactions between the particles.

-It has been long realized, experimentally and theoretically~\cite{kudrolli2008swarming,Deseigne2010PRL,woodhouse2012spontaneous,wioland2013confinement,bricard2015emergent,Bechinger2016RMP,wioland2016ferromagnetic,souslov2017topological} that the {\it shape} of boundaries in active systems leads to interesting effects, from the rotation of asymmetric gears~\cite{Sokolov2010PNAS,DiLeonardo2010PNAS} to the emergence of ratchet currents~\cite{nikola_active_2016,Bechinger2016RMP}.
+It has been long realized, experimentally and theoretically~\cite{kudrolli2008swarming,Deseigne2010PRL,woodhouse2012spontaneous,wioland2013confinement,bricard2015emergent,Bechinger2016RMP,wioland2016ferromagnetic,souslov2017topological} that the {\it shapes} of boundaries in active systems lead to interesting effects, from the rotation of asymmetric gears~\cite{Sokolov2010PNAS,DiLeonardo2010PNAS} to the emergence of ratchet currents~\cite{nikola_active_2016,Bechinger2016RMP}.
 It is tempting to assume that these effects are localized to the wall, on microscopic scales set by the particles' persistence lengths, the potential shapes, and the correlation lengths set by interactions.
-Consequently, much of the theoretical work on bulk collective behaviors, in particular for scalar active matter, has focused on systems which are either infinite or subject to periodic boundary conditions~\cite{Marchetti2013RMP,cates_motility-induced_2015,chate2019dry}.
-The underlying salient assumption is that, similarly to equilibrium systems, the precise nature of the boundaries only affects a sub-extensive region in macroscopic active systems and thus does not influence their \textit{bulk} behaviors.
-In this paper, we show that, generically, this is not the case: The boundaries confining an active system can have dramatic scale-invariant effects on its bulk, even when the system size is much larger than the correlation length set by interactions.
+Consequently, much of the theoretical work on bulk collective behaviors, in particular for dry scalar active matter, has focused on systems which are either infinite or subject to periodic boundary conditions~\cite{Marchetti2013RMP,cates_motility-induced_2015,chate2019dry}.
+The underlying salient assumption is that, much like in equilibrium, the precise nature of the boundaries only affects a sub-extensive region in macroscopic active systems and thus does not influence their \textit{bulk} behaviors.